This article describes enabling Node.js to work with Passenger using the DreamHost panel.

-Node.js can be installed onto Shared, VPS, and Dedicated servers.
+Node.js can be installed onto Shared, VPS, and Dedicated Servers.

 Yes.
 You can create a Node.js app and deploy it manually.
-However, this can be a lot of work depending on the complexity of your application.
+However, this can be a lot of work, depending on the complexity of your application.
 Deploying your Node.js app with Passenger is much easier and recommended.

-What does the panel checkbox do?
+What does enabling Node.js in the panel do?

 - The file to load the application is named app.js and is in your site's app directory